 - Match your promise of value with the current needs of your target employers.

-- Demonstrate your good-fit qualities and strengths through clear examples of past contributions, with value-driven metrics.
+- Demonstrate your good-fit qualities and strengths through clear examples of past contributions, using storytelling with value-driven metrics.

 - Generate chemistry with personal branding.